yamamo2shun1/C4NDY/README.md

 6. Click the "Erasing & Programming" button, the second green button from the top on the left side of the window.
 7. Check the "Verify programming" and "Run after programming" check boxes.
 8. Confirm that "Full chip erase" is not checked.
-9．Set the path of the latest .hex file in "File path".
+9. Set the path of downloaded .elf file in "File path".
 10. Click "Start Programming" to start programming.

 https://github.com/yamamo2shun1/C4NDY/assets/96638/fc8503f9-ba2c-4c98-849b-17fdc625cbd1